Spot a turtle on the road?

 Acknowledgements

-NCC would like to thank the Ministère des Forêts, de la Faune et des Parcs, as well as Resolute Forest Products for allowing it to implement concrete measures for the protection of turtles.
+NCC would like to thank the ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs, Resolute Forest Products and Environment and Climate Change Canada through the Canada Nature Fund for allowing us to implement concrete measures for the protection of turtles.

 Feature image: Easter painted turtle, by Greg Schechter, CC BY 2.0, via Wikimedia Commons